AlgoSecure/iotmap/doc/started.md

 IoTMap database >
 ```

-As we can see many commands are available.
-We want to populate the database so we can use either the importDB command or the importPCAPS command regarding how we want to populate the database.
-In this example we will use the **importPCAPS** options.
-For each command, a help menu is available to explain what the command does and how to use it.
+Many commands are available.
+To populate the database, use either `importDB` or `importPCAPS`,
+depending on how you want to populate the database.
+This example will use `importPCAPS`.

+For each command, a help menu is available using `-h`:
 ```
 IoTMap database > importPcaps -h
 Import pcap files into the database